martintotev/100-days-of-code/log.md

 **Today's Progress**: Continued with redoing freeCodeCamp until the Responsive Design with Bootstrap chapter.
 Need to concentrate on Bootstrap and eventually CSS Grid.

 **Thoughts:** Have a better understanding of hex colour and RGB values now, which will be extremely helpful at work.

+### Day 06: November 29, 2017

+**Today's Progress**: Still with redoing reeCodeCamps Bootstrap chapter.

+**Thoughts:** Bootstrap will be something I will use a lot in the future so I need to really concentrate on it.